What You Need to Know About Skin-Care Lines for Babies, According to Dermatologists

 But shouldn’t all products designed for babies’ sensitive skin be nourishing, replenishing, soothing, and, above all, extremely gentle?
 We’re wondering if dividing them into different skin types is more about marketing than what’s best for baby.

 First of all, parents shouldn’t worry that they’ve chosen a baby product for the wrong skin type, shares Jennifer MacGregor, MD, of New York’s Union Square Laser Dermatology,.
 “All products that target babies’ sensitive skin in general will be formulated to be extra gentle and less irritating than typical cosmetic formulations for adults,” she says.
 When it comes to skin conditions, such as eczema, she recommends petrolatum ointment (plain white Vaseline) as the first and best topical treatment: “Use this all over the skin and use often—multiple times a day.”
 (Have you heard of this miracle trick to treat eczema?)
 When a baby with eczema is a few months old, Dr. MacGregor always recommends supplementing petrolatum ointment with a ceramide moisturizer, like Mustela’s line or Eucerin Ceramide.

 If you’re wondering what babies would need the “Very Sensitive” products in Mustela’s range, the answer is simple.
 “All babies!” says MacGregor.

-Don’t forget your own skin care, mom—here are 17 skin care tips dermatologists follow themselves.
+Don’t forget your own skin care, mom—here are some skin care tips dermatologists follow themselves.